Ches-ctrl/Cheddar/README.md

 ## Additional Setup 🧰

-To make full use of Cheddar's features (scraping, cloundinary files, chatgpt):
+To make full use of Cheddar's features (scraping, cloudinary files, chatgpt):

 6. Add a .env file:
 ```shell